Medication Search - Ibrance

 Print

-How does the Ibrance medication work?
+How does Ibrance work?
 What will it do for me?

 Palbociclib belongs to a group of cancer-fighting medications called protein kinase inhibitors.
 It works by recognizing certain types of cancer cells and blocking the action of chemicals that cause them to divide and grow.
 This may slow down or stop cancers from growing and dividing.